-What is Occupational Safety and Health?
+What Does it Mean to Study Occupational Safety and Health?

 Occupational safety and health refers to the practice of observing and analyzing working environments to ensure that they are safe for employees.
 Every workplace, be it a factory, a kitchen, or a store, has the potential for accidents to occur.
 The job of the occupational safety specialist is to anticipate and identify potential hazards so that the employer may make appropriate changes before accidents happen.